wcarc-on/wcarc-site/constitution/wcarc-bylaws.md

 address for communication, and must advise promptly of any address change.
 Membership may be withdrawn by majority vote as defined in Bylaw 2 at a general meeting.
+    2. Life membership, free of annual dues or assessments, may be granted to major benefactors of the club.
+Candidates for nomination shall be approved by majority vote of the officers.
+Two weeks in advance of the next monthly general meeting, notice of the successful nominee name(s) and the intent to hold a vote on the matter shall be sent to the club members.
+Life members count in the membership total and for the purposes of calculating a quorum.
 2. Meetings and Voting: General meetings shall be held on the first Tuesday of each calendar month unless cancelled or rescheduled by the President and the members notified in advance.
 The Club's Annual General Meeting shall be part of the